-There are two main reasons why our start-up atlasGO is built around a social business model: we consider it a competitive advantage and we believe it is the right thing to do.
+There are two main reasons why our start-up atlasGO is built around a social business model: we consider it a competitive advantage, and we believe it is the right thing to do.
 We are driven by our mission to make our users more aware and engaged around social issues and identified a business opportunity we want to capitalize on.
 Balancing impact with profit maximization has been a constant learning curve for us.
-This blog post will further explain why we think you should and how you can have a positive social impact with your own business or startup.
+This blog post will further explain why we think you should and how you can have a positive social impact on your own business or startup.

 First, let us clear out some misconceptions about social entrepreneurs and social businesses in general.
 We are no utopians who believe that the world is going to become a better place through positive thinking only.
-Most social entrepreneurs have a profound and rational understanding that our society as it functions today is not sustainable — in terms of environmental pollution, inequality, globalization, financial systems, population growth to just name a few.
+Most social entrepreneurs have a profound and rational understanding that our society as it functions today is not sustainable — in terms of environmental pollution, inequality, globalization, financial systems, population growth, to just name a few.
 The social entrepreneur understands these systematic imbalances as business opportunities.
 The opportunity of doing good by solving social and environmental issues and making money in the process has never been as big as today.

 Sure, some brands are just jumping the bandwagon to “greenwash” their shady business practices and products, but we are confident that these companies will be called out for such behavior.
-With Twitter, Facebook and Instagram, the world is too transparent and even well-intended campaigns can backfire (think about the #asknestle campaign).
+With Twitter, Facebook and Instagram, the world is too transparent, and even well-intended campaigns can backfire (think about the #asknestle campaign).
 Even the best CSR and PR managers can’t cover a business model or product that is considered “bad” by the public.

 - Our first suggestion of becoming a social business is to figure out a vision and product that goes beyond selling stuff to make some money as the market opportunity for solving actual social and environmental issues is too exciting to pass on.